David N. Vaughan Jr.

 David N. Vaughan Jr. (February 2, 1935 – June 11, 2020) was an American politician.
-He served as a Democratic member of the Georgia House of Representatives.
+He served as a Democratic Party member of the Georgia House of Representatives.

 Life and career

 Vaughan was born in Gordon County, Georgia.
 He attended North Georgia College and the University of Georgia.

 Vaughan served in the Georgia House of Representatives from 1965 to 1968.

 Vaughan died on June 11, 2020, at the age of 85.